October 06, 2020

 In the Netherlands, you can find shops that still make and sell clogs.
 One of them is the Wooden Shoe Factory in Marken.
-A local traditional clog maker works every day to create the most beautiful clogs to be sold in the adjacent souvenir store.
+A local traditional clog maker who works every day to create the most beautiful clogs to be sold in the adjacent souvenir shop.

-On the Countryside & Windmills tour, a visit to the Wooden Shoe Factory in Marken is included.
-You’ll get a demonstration of the making of a clog and you’ll even get the chance to try some on!
+On the Countryside & Windmills tour, which departs from Amsterdam Central Station, a visit to the Wooden Shoe Factory in Marken is included.
+You’ll get a demonstration of the making of a clog with a traditional steam engine and you’ll even get the chance to try some on!

 - Sep 28, 2023 Autumn is the time for food festivals in Berlin

 - Sep 22, 2023 Great things to do in Amsterdam in autumn

 - Sep 19, 2023 Beautiful Light Art festivals throughout Europe

 - Sep 11, 2023 Autumn in Rotterdam: time to go exploring